 As a writer, I always have my Merriam-Webster dictionary close at hand, and, over the years, I have accepted and oft-quoted its definitions as unquestionable truth.
 Until now.

-The Gran Fondo New York is a grueling 98.54-mile bike ride with maximum grades of 18% and elevations reaching up to 1,279 feet.
-Racers must be extremely fit and endure months of arduous training in preparation for the event.
-Shannon Fogarty is ready, both physically and mentally.
-On May 17th, he will take on the challenge of the Gran Fondo in support of Inheritance of Hope.
+With its hundred-mile course and cumulative elevation gain of 7,636 feet, the Gran Fondo New York challenges the fittest of cyclists.
+Athletes endure months of training in preparation for the bike race, and Shannon Fogarty is ready--both physically and mentally.
+This May 17th, he will take on the Gran Fondo in support of Inheritance of Hope.

 He wasn’t always a biker, but in the past few years Shannon has lost 100 pounds and changed his lifestyle to become healthier.
 A bike that once just sat in the garage now logs up to 90 miles each weekend and a few more during the course of each week.
 It shares space and road time with a professional Cannondale racing bike.
 Arguably, Shannon, like the other racers, is in the best shape of his life.
 He also has an inoperable brain tumor.
 He is riding not just in spite of it, but because of it.